Madison-T/Learning-Platform-Enhancements/README.md

 ---

-## 🎯 Project Goals
+## Project Goals

 - Enhance learning engagement through interactive assessments
-- Replace passive content (e.g. static multiple-choice) with dynamic plugin-based tasks
+- Replace passive content (e.g. static multiple-choice) with more dynamic and interactive tasks
 - Ensure smooth LMS integration with working SCORM 1.2 completion tracking
-- Document development and testing for easy use by the client and contributors
+- Document development and testing for easy use by the client

 ---

-## 🧩 Plugin Types
+##  Plugin Types

 Each plugin lives in its own folder under `plugins/`.
 These include:

-### 🔹 Assessment Plugins
+###  Assessment Plugins

 - **🧩 Drag and Drop** – Match items to categories or sequences
 - **🐞 Find the Error** – Click the incorrect line of code
 - **⌨️ Complete the Code** – Fill in the blanks in real syntax
 - **⏱️ Timed Sequence** – Complete tasks before a timer runs out

-### 🔹 Presentation Plugin
+###  Presentation Plugin

 - **💻 Formatted Code Block** – Display clean, syntax-highlighted code examples

-### 🔹 Navigation & Completion Plugins
+###  Navigation & Completion Plugins

 - **⏮️ Prev-Fin Page iDevice** – Adds previous/finish buttons and triggers SCORM completion
 - **⏮️⏭️ Prev-Next Page iDevice** – Adds navigation buttons between pages